entercloudsuite/aurora/README.md

 3. `make start`: run the tool in a local Docker container, from where you can use the following commands:(docker has to build the image from the Dockerfile and it may take a while)
     - `source openrc.sh` sets up the OpenStack client configurations (which was previously edited)
     - Verify that authentication is working properly by running an openstack command like: `openstack server list`.
     - `make create` starts the servers in your OpenStack project.
     - `make deploy` starts the deployment of a Docker Swarm cluster on the running servers and provision all the Aurora stack.

+Thanks to [Andrea Tosatto](https://github.com/atosatto) for his great [ansible role](https://galaxy.ansible.com/atosatto/docker-swarm/) for setting up the Docker stuff.

 ## Listing the services